Hvor ofte bør jeg stelle hunden min?

 How often should I groom my dog?

-How often the dog should be groomed depends on a number of factors such as breed, brushing and washing routines, length of coat/hair, general health and external environmental influences.
-Certain breeds also generally need more care than others.
-Take a look below at our breed-specific grooming guide for an indication of when and how often your dog needs a trip to the salon:
+How often your dog should be groomed depends on a number of factors including breed, brushing and washing routine, coat/hair length, general health and environmental conditions.
+Some breeds also generally require more grooming than others.
+Take a look at our breed-specific grooming guide below for an indication of when and how often your dog needs a trip to the salon:

-If you cannot find your breed below, please contact us and we will help you with the details!
+If you can't find your breed below, please contact us and we will help you with the details!

 Ex: Golden Retriever, Border Collie, German Shepard, Husky

-• These breeds require a lot of maintenance.
-In general, they should be brushed every other day to prevent accumulation of dead undercoat and tangles with undercoat comb and carding .
-Bathed only when necessary (When the dog is visibly dirty).
-Dry gently with a towel, avoid violent, circular movements that can form tangles and piles.
+• These breeds require some maintenance.
+In general, they should be brushed every other day to prevent the accumulation of dead undercoat and tangles with an undercoat comb and card .
+Bathe only when necessary (when the dog is visibly dirty).
+Dry gently with a towel, avoiding violent, circular movements that can create tangles and mats.

 Shihtzu, Lhasa Apso, Tibetan Terrier, Schnauzer, Spaniel, English Sheepdog

-• These breeds generally need a lot of maintenance and should be brushed with a card and metal comb daily to keep their coat healthy, beautiful and tangle free!
-An additional tip is to focus a little extra on areas such as ears, legs, tail and the areas where collars and/or harnesses are located.
-Bathed only when necessary (When the dog is visibly dirty).
-Dry gently with a towel, avoid violent, circular movements that can form tangles and piles.
+• These breeds generally need a lot of maintenance and should be brushed with a card and metal comb daily to keep the coat healthy, beautiful and tangle-free!
+An extra tip is to focus a little extra on areas such as ears, legs, tail and the areas where the collar and/or harness are located.
+Bathe only when necessary (When the dog is visibly dirty).
+Dry gently with a towel, avoiding violent, circular movements that can create tangles and mats.

-Jack Russel, Staffordshire Bull terrier, French Bulldog, Pug
+Jack Russell, Staffordshire Bull Terrier, French Bulldog, Pug

-• These breeds are generally easy to maintain, but they do shed quite a bit, so you can expect some hair here and there.
-Should be brushed weekly with a rubber brush and card, or somewhat more frequently, if it is necessary to remove loose hair.
-Bathed only when necessary (When the dog is visibly dirty).
+• These breeds are generally easy to maintain, but they do shed a lot, so you can expect some hair here and there.
+Should be brushed weekly with a rubber brush and comb, or more frequently if necessary to remove loose hair.
+Bathe only when necessary (when the dog is visibly dirty).
 Dry gently with a towel.

 Border Terrier, West Highland White Terrier, Norwich Terrier

-• These breeds generally require little maintenance, because straight-haired fur does not tangle/matt easily.
-Should be brushed weekly with a card and metal comb. regular grooming is necessary to remove dead hair.
-The fur should be trimmed/plucked monthly.
-Bathed only when necessary (When the dog is visibly dirty).
+• These breeds generally require little maintenance, as the wire-haired coat does not tangle/matt easily.
+Should be brushed weekly with a comb and metal comb.
+Regular grooming is necessary to remove dead hair.
+The coat should be trimmed/plucked monthly.
+Bathe only when necessary (when the dog is visibly dirty).
 Dry gently with a towel.

 Poodle (all), Bichon Frize (all), Cockapoo, Cavapoo, Cavason,

-• Breeds with curly and woolly coats generally need a lot of maintenance, because the coat is often very thick and tangles/matts very easily.
+• Breeds with curly and woolly coats generally need a lot of maintenance, because the coat is often very thick and tangles/mattles very easily.
 Should be brushed daily with a card and metal comb.
-An additional tip is to focus extra on the areas, ears, legs, neck and the areas where the collar and/or harness is located.
-Bathed only when necessary (When the dog is visibly dirty).
-Dry gently with a towel, avoid violent, circular movements that can form tangles and piles.
+An additional tip is to focus extra on the areas, ears, legs, neck and areas where the collar and/or harness are located.
+Bathe only when necessary (When the dog is visibly dirty).
+Dry gently with a towel, avoid violent, circular movements that can create tangles and mats.

 Back to blog